valensupport/valensupport.github.io/pages/batch_request.md

 >20140007263,12345,6/6/14,Bob,WC - Med Only,M1,Columbia,MO,2003444,M,70,175,55,0066,Burn,V72.81,9600,working by stove,N,Y, N, Y,Y,N,21345,200,200,0

-### Appendix A – Testing Valen Future Dated Releases using Batch Scoring
+### Appendix A – Testing Insurity Predict Future Dated Releases using Batch Scoring

 Insurity Predict supports future dated releases in the insureright.valen.com environment.
 This allows two different releases to be available at the same time in this production environment.
 The future date refers to a date and time that the release will automatically become the release available to all users of the customer.